freemanr3/PantryPal/DEPLOYMENT_GUIDE.md

-# 🚀 MealMatcher Production Deployment Guide
+# 🚀 Pantry Pal Production Deployment Guide

 ## Overview
-This guide will help you deploy MealMatcher to AWS Amplify with all features working: authentication, Stripe payments, swipe limits, and webhooks.
+This guide will help you deploy Pantry Pal to AWS Amplify with all features working: authentication, Stripe payments, swipe limits, and webhooks.

 ## Prerequisites
 1. AWS Account with appropriate permissions